 We help our clients explore potential career areas so that by sophomore year they are ready to declare their major.
 This includes assessments to deepen an understanding of their strengths and talking with professors and with professionals in their fields of interest.
-The goal is to learn a lot about these areas so that they can either lean in, and perhaps do an internship the following year, and/or declare a major in this area, or decide this is not for them and cross it off their list.

 All our clients go to the Career Services organization on campus.
 It is often surprising to parents that there is, on average, one career services professional for every 1700 students across all four-year colleges and universities.
-Some do a great job, many are less than stellar, however they each have something to offer, and our students figure out how to extract the most value they can from this service
+Some do a great job, many are less than stellar, however they each have something to offer, and our students figure out how to extract the most value they can from this service.

 So many of the clients that we meet as seniors had a lost semester in their freshman or sophomore year.
 The impact of this on a GPA can be very hard to overcome, and for the first job out of college, GPA certainly matters.
 So, getting their sea legs under them right out of the gate is important in terms of how they ultimately transition out of school.
-We have simple tools to help our freshmen clients stay focused, problem solve as they go, and still enjoy their freshman year.
+We have simple tools to help our freshmen clients stay focused, problem-solve as they go, and still enjoy their freshman year.

 We encourage our freshmen clients to get connected to a couple of activities or clubs during their freshmen year.
 We look for a combination of things they know they enjoy and something new that they haven’t tried before.
 We help them structure their commitments so that they balance this involvement with the ability to perform academically.